cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    toward the front/middle instead of the end and we also were able to get a log of good work done.
 We have a demo with our sponsor this friday and I think we are going to have some good progress to show off.

+   I feel good about this sprint.
+We all proved we were capable of not procrastinating and got a good chunk done towards the beginning.
+I am looking forward to the focus shifting on front end now that we have most of the back end done!
  </p>

 ## 3/11/2022 9:00am - Clarification on Data(30 min timeframe)